stevetorr/wannier_shift/docs/header.md

 #### Dataframe Filtering and Spark.sql

-A Spark version of the code that is included in spark_query.py was run on a Spark cluster with one Master and two Worker m4.2xlarge instances. m4.2xlarge was chosen as it has 8 vCPUs and using two of it allowed us to experiment with 12 cores, which is what the workstation has.
-This code created a dataframe and used dataframe.filter() to collect the couplings, and also created a temporary view and ran spark.sql on it.
+A Spark version of the query code that is included in spark_query.py was run on a Spark cluster with one Master and two Worker m4.2xlarge instances. m4.2xlarge was chosen as it has 8 vCPUs and using two of it allowed us to test our codes with 12 cores, which is what the workstation has.
+This code first creates a dataframe and uses dataframe.filter() to collect the couplings, and also creates a temporary view and runs spark.sql on it.
 The query above (collecting information for orbital 11 - orbital 11 coupling) for 40 files was also tested here.
 The next figure shows the execution time and speedup as a function of the number of cores.

 <img src="../figures/m4.2xlarge.png" width="800">

 With 12 cores, the execution time of 4 s for dataframe.filter() and that of 3 s for spark.sql were obtained.
-However, the execution time increased for larger number of cores, most likely because the actual number of cores in the instance is smaller due to hyperthreading.
+However, the execution time increased slightly for larger number of cores, most likely because the actual number of cores in the instance is smaller due to hyperthreading.
+For this reason we decided to use m4.4xlarge instances.

 ### Loading using Spark Cluster with m4.4xlarge Instances